 So, it doesn’t matter which profession you belong to; PDF is the go-to file format for everyone.
 As it has slowly replaced all other file formats to become the one true king, let’s look at a couple of reasons why PDF takes charge.

-First and foremost, in this era of technology where it has become so easy for users to transmit information, it has become equally easy for hackers to spy and fish for data.
+First and foremost, in this era of technology where it has become so easy for users to share files fast, it has become equally easy for hackers to spy and fish for data.

 When you are working in a corporate sector or in any professional environment, you rely on your business files as they contain your secrets.